Tuff-Bot has two sensors.

 To use the Avoidance Sensor, press the Avoidance button to turn that feature on.
 The button will shine green when the avoidance sensor is activated.

-Now, when Tuff-Bot moves and encounters an obstacle it will back up, turn right, go forward, then turn left, then continue its journey.
+Now, when Tuff-Bot moves and its front bumper encounters an obstacle, it will back up, turn right, go forward, then turn left, then continue its journey.
 The steps that Tuff-Bot follows during the avoidance maneuver will temporarily replace the code you entered.
+Tuff-Bot has no rear sensor, so if touches an obstacle while backing up, it will remain there until it can execute further commands (such as forward or turn) in its instruction list.

 Press the Avoidance button again to stop avoidance mode.
 Its green light will turn off.